-Cycling & Walking Investment Strategy published: now let’s get its vision put into practice!
+Cycling and Walking Investment Strategy: let’s get its vision put into practice!

-So the Government’s long-awaited Cycling and Walking Investment Strategy (CWIS) is out at last!
-It was press-released this morning (21 April 2017) amongst a blizzard of announcements on the last day before Government goes into pre-election “purdah” (when ministers and officials are barred from saying anything that might appear party-political).
+So the Government’s long-awaited Cycling and Walking Investment Strategy (CWIS) is out at last.
+It was press released on the morning of 21 April 2017 among a blizzard of announcements on the last day before Government goes into pre-election ‘purdah’ – when ministers and officials are barred from saying anything that might appear party political.

 Reasons to be positive (despite the funding deficit!)